 By having all of these ports, both air and sea, operated by one Authority, has allowed Saint Lucia to establish a unique position to provide avenues to generate initiatives that maximizes the assets held in its name through efficiencies that would be impossible otherwise.

-“We’re unique in that not many air and sea ports are managed under one Authority,” explains Daren Cenac, the Acting General Manager for SLASPA.
-“In different parts of world the airports and seaports authorities are managed separately, either privately or government owned.
+“We’re unique in that not many air and seaports are managed under one Authority,” explains Daren Cenac, the Acting General Manager for SLASPA.
+“In different parts of the world the airports and seaports authorities are managed separately, either privately or government-owned.
 SLASPA’s uniqueness lies in being able to have efficiencies in its management structures and operations by merging those two organisations under one umbrella.”

-As the nineties continued SLASPA further extended their operations with the construction of La Place Carenage, a fully air-conditioned, duty free shopping mall that featured a mix of shopping, dining and entertaininment overlooking the Queen Elizabeth II Dock and the Castries Waterfront.
+As the nineties continued SLASPA further extended their operations with the construction of La Place Carenage, a fully air-conditioned, duty-free shopping mall that featured a mix of shopping, dining and entertainment overlooking Queen Elizabeth II Dock and the Castries Waterfront.
 The facility was further expanded in 2004.

 SLASPA have also been recognised for the fantastic success of their “CIP” (Commercially Important Persons) Lounge at Hewanorra International Aiport.
 The lounge is open to First and Business Class passengers as well as members and walk-in patrons who pay at the door.
 Further projects SLASPA has engaged in include the construction of a Ferry Terminal to cater to Saint Lucia’s growing influx of passengers from Martinique, which also includes banking and restaurant facilities.